-EVALUATIONS:

-Mid-term , February 9 th 20% (In class exam - short answers and at least one essay-style question)

-Research Paper of an individual nature, due April 6th.
-Assignment details will be given in class.
-A hard copy in class and an electronic copy in Word format sent to instructor's email address is expected.
-Topics will be suggested on Moodle.

-Book Review of an aspect of Canadian Sport and approved by the Instructor.
-15% Due March 2nd.
+EVALUATIONS: Class Participation and Presentation 20% Project Outline: Due February 1 10% Research Project: Details will be given in class.
+A hard copy in class and an electronic copy in Word format sent to the Instructor's email address is expected.
+(This is the take Home Exam/part of the Final Exam) Book Review & Associated Research on an aspect of Canadian Sport approved by the Instructor.
+20% Due March 2 nd .
 Final Examination (Particulars will be discussed in class.
-Scheduled by the Registrar's Office during the April exam period.
+Scheduled by the 50% Registrar's Office during the April exam period.
+This will be comprehensive in nature course/instructor)

-GRADING CRITERIA: (The following criteria may be changed to suite the particular course/instructor)
+GRADING CRITERIA: (The following criteria may be changed to suite the particular